 Aboveground Petroleum Storage Tank Program

-If your facilities have aboveground petroleum storage tank with a single tank capacity greater than 1,320 gallons or with a cumulative storage capacity of 1,320 gallons stored in containers of 55 gallons or greater, you are required to develop and implement an SPCC Plan.
+If your facilities have an aboveground petroleum storage tank or multiple tanks with a cumulative storage capacity of 1,320 gallons or more (stored in containers of 55 gallons and larger), you are required to develop and implement a SPCC Plan.

-A "Qualified Facility" Tier 1 and Tier 2 template SPCC Plan is Available for tank facilities to complete, self-certify, and implement in lieu of a full PE certified Plan.
+Tank Facilities with a total storage capacity of more than 1,320 gallons and less than 10,000 gallons of oil, with limited or no oil releases, are considered "Qualified Facilities" under the federal SPCC rule.
+There are two types of qualified facilities, Tier I and Tier II.
+A "Qualified Facility" Tier 1 and Tier 2 template SPCC Plan is available for tank facilities to complete, self-certify, and implement in lieu of a full Professional Engineer (PE) certified Plan.
 To use the Federal "Qualified Facility" Exemption you must meet all of the following:

-- 10,000 gallons or less of total aboveground oil storage capacity (Qualified Facilities must use the federal definition of oil, which means oil of any kind or in any form including petroleum; fuel oil; sludge; oil refuse; oil mixed with wastes other than dredged spoil; fats, oils or greases of animal, fish, or marine mammal origin; vegetable oils, including oil from seeds, nuts, etc.).
+- 10,000 gallons or less of total aboveground petroleum storage capacity (Federal Qualified Facilities must use the federal definition of oil, which means oil of any kind or in any form including petroleum; fuel oil; sludge; oil refuse; oil mixed with wastes other than dredged spoil; fats, oils or greases of animal, fish, or marine mammal origin; vegetable oils, including oil from seeds, nuts, etc.).

 - Has not within any 12 month period in the three years prior to creating the SPCC had:

 a.) single discharge of 1,000 gallons or more to navigable waters or,